 - 21 years of age or older

 The burden of providing necessary documentation and evidence to support an exemption request rests with the student.
-Students, who have provided false information in an exemption request or fail to comply with this required housing policy, will be charged a $1,000 non-compliance fee per semester.
+Students, who have provided false information in an exemption request or fail to apply for housing per required housing policy, will be charged for housing each semester.
 Students may also be adjudicated for violating the student code of conduct for providing false information.

 Residence Hall Association (RHA)

 The Residence Hall Association is composed of representatives from each hall.
 The primary functions of RHA are to review policy recommendations from students concerning residence hall living and to built a community atmosphere on campus by working with individual hall governments on campus wide programs.
 See your hall director for meeting times and location.
 Learn more about the Residence Hall Association

 Room Assignment Process

-Room changes occur September 9th through February 1st.
+Room changes occur September 6th through February 1st.
 Residents can apply for a room change in Topnet.
 A resident must be granted approval by the hall director before moving.
 Unapproved moves or unauthorized room changes will result in a move to the resident's original assignment and possible disciplinary action.

 Safety checks are to ensure the safety and sanitation conditions of each room.
-They are conducted by members of the hall staff and take place the first Tuesday of every month with the exception of January, when it takes place the Wednesday after classes begin.
+They are conducted by members of the hall staff and take place the first Wednesday of every month with the exception of January, when it takes place the Wednesday after classes begin.
 These inspections take place between the hours of 10:00 am and 10:00 pm on the scheduled days.
 It is not necessary for you to be present during these checks.

 Smoke Detector Checks